plexinc/cookbook-glusterfs/README.md

 ### Easy Setup

-Create a role `glusterfs` having `recipe['glusterfs']` in its runlist and setting `node['glusterfs']['role']` to itself.
-Add this role in the runlists of the nodes you want to use for your cluster.
-By default, you need exactly 3 nodes.
+Set `node['glusterfs']['hosts']` to an array containing the hostnames of the nodes of the GlusterFS cluster.
+By default it is set to `[localhost]`.

 ### Search

-By default, the *config* recipe use a search to find the members of a cluster.
-The search is parametrized by a role name, defined in attribute `node['glusterfs']['role']` which default to *glusterfs*.
-Node having this role in their expanded runlist will be considered in the same glusterfs cluster.
-For safety reason, if search is used, you need to define `node['glusterfs']['size']` (3 by default).
+It is also possible to let the *config* recipe use a search to find the members of a cluster.
+First you need to set `node['glusterfs']['role']` to `[]`.
+Then The search is parametrized by a role name, defined in attribute `node['glusterfs']['role']` which default to *glusterfs*.
+Node having this role in their expanded runlist will be considered in the same GlusterFS cluster.
+For safety reason, if search is used, you need to define `node['glusterfs']['size']` (1 by default).
 The cookbook will return (with success) until the search return *size* nodes.
 This ensures the stability of the configuration during the initial startup of a cluster.

-If you do not want to use search, it is possible to define `node['glusterfs']['hosts']` with an array containing the hostnames of the nodes of a glusterfs cluster.
-In this case, *size* attribute is ignored and search deactivated.
+Be sure to set `node['glusterfs']['hosts']` to `[]` if you want to use search as by default it is set to `[localhost]` which deactivates search and ignore *size* attribute.

 ### Test

 This cookbook is fully tested through the installation of a working 3-nodes cluster in docker hosts.
 This uses kitchen (>= 1.5.0), docker (>= 1.10) and a small monkey-patch.

+At the moment, the docker images are run in privileged mode which is highly insecure.
+This is needed by GlusterFS to mount volumes.
+You are invited to check the image used (sbernard/centos-systemd-kitchen) for the tests before running them.

 For more information, see *.kitchen.yml* and *test* directory.